happypeter/edocs/soho.md

 - toilet paper hanger should be a simple rod, not a box, just keep the hanger beyond the shower can reach, a box does not work well for me. cumbersome to put paper in, and some times the paper hide in the box, you can not get it.
 - how to clean bathroom
   - use vineger plus dish soap. https://youtu.be/-C-ic2H24OU?t=506  https://youtu.be/b6Pu7jKBKvM?t=55
-- Just follow EC life https://www.youtube.com/watch?v=SeQjx8Kj0Bs
 - a place to hang things a bit dirtier, bowl brush, shoe brush, rags, gloves...
-- washing power: a glass jar with measuring spoon in it is a typical setting.
+- washing powder: a glass jar with measuring spoon in it is a typical setting.
 - keep other containers preferably white
 - towel management
   - towel rack in bathroom, one towel for hands, another for body